Freelance-Websites/sharp-studio/src/content/homepage.md

 ---
-slogan: "While we make changes to our site please find us on Instagram"
+slogan: "While we make changes to our site please find us on Instagram: @sharpstudiovisuals"
 slider:
   - image: /images/home/slide-1.jpg
     title: Competition for the New Administration Centre in Rawson